nerc-project/nerc-docs/docs/other-tools/kubernetes/microk8s.md

     !!! note "Important"
         This tells us the IP address of the Dashboard and the port.
 The values assigned to your Dashboard will differ.
-Please note the displayed **PORT** and also the **TOKEN** that are required to access the kubernetes-dashboard.
+Please note the displayed **PORT** and the **TOKEN** that are required to access the kubernetes-dashboard.
 Make sure, the exposed **PORT** is opened in Security Groups for the instance following [this guide](../../openstack/access-and-security/security-groups.md).